opengovsg/postmangovsg/docs/configure/backend.md

 Further reference: [AWS SES documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html)

 #### Sending smses
-This set of twilio credentials is used for testing locally only (ie, `NODE_ENV != production`).
+This set of twilio credentials is used for testing locally only (ie, `NODE_ENV=development`).
 When in production, users will have to upload their credentials, which will be stored and retrieved from Secrets Manager.
 If not set, smses cannot be sent.

 |Name|Description|